-The announcement this week of the approximately $11 million in losses Chevron has sustained in fines and claims related to the August 6 Richmond refinery fire was dwarfed by Friday’s announcement of its fourth-quarter earnings.
-Although Chevron’s total earning for the entire year fell by three percent in 2012, the corporation brought in $7.2 billion in the final three months of the year, a 41 percent increase from the same period of the previous year.
+The announcement this week of the approximately $11 million in losses Chevron sustained in fines and claims related to the August 6 Richmond refinery fire was dwarfed by its fourth-quarter earnings.
+Although Chevron’s total earnings for the entire year fell by three percent in 2012, the corporation brought in $7.2 billion in the final three months of the year, a 41 percent increase from the same period of the previous year.

 News of its earnings ended a mixed week for the oil giant locally.

 On Monday, a letter sent by Steve Wildman, the process safety management and operational manager at Chevron’s Richmond refinery, to the county’s health services department showed that as of January 21, Chevron had paid approximately $10 million in compensation for claims stemming from the refinery fire last August.
 The letter, which was accompanied by a 30-day report updating the county on Chevron’s own investigation of the fire, said that the money went to pay hospitals, compensate people with what the letter called “valid claims” among the 23,900 filed, and for governmental agencies in Richmond and West Contra Costa County.

 “[Chevron] had previously stated that, since its investigation was ongoing, we were unable to identify or summarize all measures to prevent recurrence,” Wildman wrote.
 “This update provides that, while the investigation is still not complete, the refinery has begun to develop and implement the following corrective actions based on preliminary observations from the investigation team.”
 Those actions include: inspecting piping that is susceptible to high-temperature sulfidation corrosion, improving safety procedures and reviewing policies to make sure the necessary information “is considered when evaluating leaks and addressing whether to shut down or continue operation of equipment.”